-Breeds: Husky and American Pitbull Terrier
+Pitsky: Husky American Pitbull Terrier Mix

 This medium-to-large-sized pup is a beautiful mix between two powerful breeds: the Husky and the American Pitbull Terrier.
 While Pitskys usually have a good-natured and amiable disposition, they require lots of socialization to ensure these positive attributes outweigh their more protective and aggressive tendencies.
-They weigh in at around 35 to 65 pounds and have an impressive, muscular stature which some may find intimidating.
+They weigh around 35 to 65 pounds and have an impressive, muscular stature which some may find intimidating.

 Pitskys require a confident and attentive owner who will make them a part of the family and give them plenty of stimulation.
 They may be stubborn, so training should be a consistent part of any Pitsky owner’s routine.
 This hybrid does particularly well with children but should be monitored when introducing them to other dogs.
 In the right environment, a Pitsky can make a wonderful addition to your family.

-Breeds: Siberian Husky and Rottweiler
+Rottsky: Siberian Husky Rottweiler Mix

 The Rottsky, also known as a Huskweiler, is a unique mix between a Husky and a Rottweiler.
-This hybrid is extremely loyal, both an excellent watchdog and an affectionate companion.
+This hybrid is extremely loyal, an excellent watchdog, and an affectionate companion.
 If properly socialized from a young age, the Rottsky does well around children and other animals.
 The Rottsky tends to look like a fleecy version of a Rottweiler.
 Many inherit heterochromia, where their eyes have different colors.
 It’s also common for Rottskies to sport the striking blue gaze of a Husky.

-Breeds: Siberian Husky and Great Pyrenees
+Siberian Pyrenees: Siberian Husky Great Pyrenees Mix

 This breed, like many on this list, can exhibit willfulness which can make it difficult to train and handle them.
 Persistence with a respected leader will help break down this stubbornness and produce a well-mannered pup.
 Because of this and their somewhat rebellious spirit, we do not recommend the Siberian Pyrenees to people without prior canine experience.